Gross Revenue vs Net Revenue: What SaaS Teams Should Report

 What Is Net Revenue?

 Net revenue (also called net sales) is gross revenue minus returns, refunds, and discounts.
-For SaaS, it often also excludes transaction fees like Stripe’s 1.5% + €0.25.
+For SaaS, net revenue often also excludes transaction fees like Stripe’s 1.5% + €0.25.

 Net Revenue = Gross Revenue − Refunds − Discounts − Chargebacks